khozami/me/readme.txt

 -----------------------
 # README
 -----------------------
-Browny is a one page bootstrap 3 based resume/portfolio template.
+Thanks Browny for the one page bootstrap 3 based resume/portfolio template.
+I will leave all the infos as is in this README file.

 Template Info:
 -----------------------